Chapter 23 The Meeting

 “Oh!”
 Dante said a little stunned.
 “And?”

-“So congratulation,” Ned told us.
+“So congratulations,” Ned told us.
 “If I were going to do anything with it.
 I would have done it already.”

 “Besides we’ve decided it's time to come out.”